That Software Guy, Inc.'s Logo

 where products_id = 16;

-Obviously if your tables have a prefix, you must include this (use "zen_products" if your prefix is "zen_" for instance).
+Obviously if your tables have a prefix, you must include this (use "zen_products" instead of "products" if your prefix is "zen_" for instance).

 This query, run on the database above, would give you the answer "15".
 So the the master category for product 16 is 15.